Job Title: Deputy President

 Country: United States

-Olivia Kirtley became deputy president of the IFAC Board in November 2012.
+Olivia Kirtley, CPA, CGMA, became Deputy President of the IFAC Board in November 2012.
 She was first elected to the Board in November 2007.
 Ms. Kirtley also served on the independent IFAC Task Force on Rebuilding Public Confidence in Financial Reporting in 2002 and 2003.

-As deputy president, Ms. Kirtley chairs the Planning and Finance Committee, which works directly with IFAC staff to develop the organization’s strategic plan.
-She is also chair of the IFAC Board’s Constitution Review Working Group and a member of the Nominating Committee and the IFAC Regulatory Liaison Group.
+As Deputy President, Ms. Kirtley chairs the Planning and Finance Committee, which works directly with IFAC staff to develop the organization’s strategic plan.
+She also chaired the IFAC Board’s Constitution Review Working Group and is a member of the Nominating Committee and the IFAC Regulatory Liaison Group.

-Ms. Kirtley is a Certified Public Accountant and has a master's degree in taxation from Georgia State University.
+Ms. Kirtley has a master's degree in taxation from Georgia State University and a bachelor’s degree in accounting from Florida Southern College.